PanPapag/Ecosystem-Simulation/README.md

 ## Running

-A new directory [build] has been created
+A new directory 'build' has been created

 ### Clean